Jacksdab/HLML/README.md

 # HLML - Assessing the Robustness of Dawid-Skene Model: A Stress Test with Spammers on MNIST
-this repo contains the code for the assignment for HLML.
+This repo contains the code for the assignment for HLML.

 ## Usage